kuma35/thinking-forth-translate/chapter4.rst

 Algorithms and Data Structures
 ==============================

-In Chapter Two we learned how to describe a problem’s requirements in terms of interfaces and rules.
-In this section we’ll refine the conceptual model for each component into clearly defined algorithms and data structures.
+In :doc:`Chapter Two<chapter2>` we learned how to describe a problem\’s requirements in terms of interfaces and rules.
+In this section we\’ll refine the conceptual model for each component into clearly defined algorithms and data structures.